nasa/cumulus/docs/deployment/README.md

 - Open the `<prefix>-dashboard` bucket, click 'upload'.
 Add the contents of the 'dist' subdirectory to the upload.
 Then select 'Next'.
 On the permissions window allow the public to view.
 Select 'Upload'.

-You should be able to visit the dashboard website at `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or find the url
+You should be able to visit the Dashboard website at `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or find the url
-`<prefix>-dashboard` -> "Properties" -> "Static website hosting" -> "Endpoint" and login with a user that you configured for access in the [Configure and Deploy the Cumulus Stack](deployment-readme#configure-and-deploy-the-cumulus-stack) step.
+`<prefix>-dashboard` -> "Properties" -> "Static website hosting" -> "Endpoint" and log in with a user that you had previously configured for access.

 ---